wwuoti/blog/src/posts/blog/linux-monitor-overclock.md

 ## AMD problems

 To be honest, I haven't used the ASUS monitor in many years.
 Instead, I've had a 32" 4k display, a Lenovo P32u-10.
-So how about overclocking that one as well?
+A few years back I also switched to an AMD GPU.

-Well, I couldn't get very far.
-Using h
+The obvious question is: can I overclock that 4k monitor as well?

-So why can't I display further than 68hz?
+Well, yes, to a certain extent.

-We can get some more info using an utility called `read-edid `.
-Run `get edid` as root:
+First, let's look at some info on the Lenovo P32.
+Using an utility called `read-edid `:

 ```bash
 $ sudo get-edid | parse-edid